-Here’s a great PDF resource Introduction to Oral History from Baylor Institute of Oral History to help interviewers, transcribers, and post production managers understand best practices, technical needs, and community access workflows.
+Here’s a great PDF resource Introduction to Oral History from Baylor Institute of Oral History to help interviewers, transcribers, and post-production managers understand best practices, technical needs, and community access workflow.

-The Southern Oral History Program exhibits some of the most advanced and user friendly listening I have yet to find on the internet.
+The Southern Oral History Program exhibits some of the most advanced and user friendly listening found on the internet.
 Its Long Women’s Movement project (unfortunately access without credential is currently closed) maps collected recordings and featured excellent live transcription streaming.

 The University of North Carolina’s SOHP’s Resource Page is a must read for anyone interested in pursuing a local or regional oral history project.
-Within, you can find an interviewing tips PDF, and other links as A guide to oral history and the law by John A. Neuenschwander.
+Within, you can find interviewing tips with A Guide to Oral History and the Law by John A. Neuenschwander.